GenomicsAotearoa/hts_workshop_mpi/docs/level1/4X_blastn_annotation.md

 BLAST gives four main metrics: coverage, identity, an e-value and a Bit score

+!!! note ""

     **Coverage**

     This value tells us as a percentage how much of our query aligns with the database match.
     A small coverage value means only a small part of our sequence has matched.
 A perfect match would have a coverage of 100.

     **Identity**

     This represents the percent of bases which are identical between the query and the database hit.

     **E-value**

     This is the number of hits equivalent to this hit that we would expect to see by chance alone.
 Smaller E-values represent better hits, but an exact E-value cut off needs to be decided on a case by case basis.
 E-values take into account both the coverage and identity scores for each hit so can be a more "complete" metric.

     **Bit score**

     Similarly to E-values, bit scores summarise the sequence similarity between the query and database hit.
 However bit scores are calculated independently from the query sequence length and the database size, as databases are constantly evolving this makes bit scores a constant statistical indicator.
 A higher bit score indicates a better hit.

 With this in mind lets look at the results from our *M. Bovis* ORFs

 From ```../../module_3/5_Gene_annotations/output_files/``` copy the results files for each ORF to your working directory